siruthaya/ai-case-study/README.md

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?
   The time taken to discover a drug and its efficiency, accuracy  and usage effectivness
 * How is your company performing relative to competitors in the same field?
-Variational AI
-Healthcare company using AI to develop new small-molecule drugs Biomatter (formerly Biomatter Designs)
-Synthetic biology company creating new proteins for health and sustainable manufacturing Cradle
-Operates at the intersection of biology and AI
-Offers a platform for biologists to design improved proteins quickly Aqemia
-Pharma tech company transforming drug discovery
-Uses quantum-inspired physics and machine learning to scale drug discovery Insilico Medicine
-Clinical-stage biotech company in pharmaceutical R&D Offers novel target discovery, molecular structure generation, and clinical trial analysis
 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)